Cartoon drawings of 4 people standing apart.

 • Does Lorain County Public Health have the COVID-19 vaccine or flu shot yet?

-• Flu vaccine will be available starting on November 1 at LCPH.
-Schedule a flu shot appointment -- choose a day in November.
+• Flu vaccines are available at LCPH.
+Schedule a flu shot appointment.

 • We encourage everyone 6 months and older to get their annual flu shot in November for best protection through the peak of the respiratory virus season.